BrazilianHomewrecker/gosimulator/README.md

 6. Test it out and make sure it works.
 Now start adding additional options/tweaks one at a time.
 Once you receive an error/issue, see if you can repeat it.
 If you find a repeatable error, post in the thread your exact steps to make it happen.

 *It is recommended to pretend you are flying on an airplane.
 Jump to different locations by logging off and back on to the app based upon how long a typical commercial flight would take.*

+*Changing your Device_ID to avoid permaban*
+If Niantic decides to issue permanent bans.
+They will be either by IP or Device_ID.
+Currently most of the botting apps make the users have the same Device_ID.
+It would be wise to change it prior to use.
+To change device ID on a rooted, Xposed Framework phone, use [this app](http://repo.xposed.info/module/com.phoneinfo.changer) For other situations look into [this guide](http://alltrickszone.com/how-to-change-android-id-rooted-non-phone-easy-guide/)